MicrosoftDocs/learn/learn-pr/azure/intro-to-containers/includes/3-exercise-deploy-docker-image-locally.md

     docker image rm mcr.microsoft.com/dotnet/core/samples:aspnetapp
     ```

-1. List the image(s) again to verify that the image for the *microsoft/dotnet-samples* web app has disappeared.
+1. The output should list numerous items untagged and deleted.
+Run the following command to list the images again and verify that the image for the *microsoft/dotnet-samples* web app has disappeared.

     ```bash
     docker image ls